top of page

 Client & Member Reviews

-As a non-profit organization, we keep our processing fees as low as possible.
+As a membership organization, we keep our processing fees as low as possible.
 You can receive even more benefits by signing up for U.S.-China Chamber of Commerce Membership when applying for a visa!

 General Membership is only $350 per year.
 You will receive prioritized service, with no USCCC fees for 2 visas as well as many other benefits.